Guidance for Attendees

 - Please be aware that the majority of our online events are recorded so that they can be enjoyed later on the Watch Again section of the Festival website.

-- Occasionally an event needs to be cancelled or the time may need to be changed due to circumstances beyond our control or because of a lack of public interest.
+On rare occasions an event may need to be cancelled or the time of an event may have to be changed due to circumstances outside our control or because of a lack of public interest.
 If this happens, you will be contacted via the email address you provided at the time of booking.

 For advice on how to make the most of your Festival experience, please see our Making the Most of the Festival section.

-If you have a query, you may find the answer is in our Frequently Asked Questions section.
+If you have a query, you may find the answer in our Frequently Asked Questions section.